josephmjoy/funstuff/Processing/15puzzle/cuts/notes.md

   set to 96.
 So that's how pixels are interpreted.
 Inkscape adopts this - so, for example, if Processing generates a 96 pixel-wide SVG rectangle, it will be exactly 1 inch when loaded into Inkscape.
 I verified this.

+Processing Albert (scanned line art -> SVG).
+- Bring into Gimp.
+Play with brightness and contrast, so that the lines pop out.
+- Clean up (can be time consuming).
+- Pick a lower resolution - enough so that the lines will resolve, but not so much that Inkscape will bog down. ~1K pixels on the side should work.
+- In Inkscape choose Path -> Trace bitmap.
+I think I picked multiple layers.
+- Add an "Offset effect".
+There is also another powerful way to thin or thick a path very precisely: see this: https://www.YouTube.com/watch?v=ZoSAb-Fn5gs -  remove the inner portions of the path, then give it a stroke width of a certain amount, split that into paths, and delete the outer path.
+- Then edit nodes to remove artifacts and widen certain too-thin areas.

+-